 Optimum bride tribe numbers

 A 2021 wedding survey indicates the average wedding party consists of around four bridesmaids and four groomsmen.
-If you’re planning an intimate gathering you might prefer a smaller bridal party, if it’s a bigger bash you might choose to have more attendants, but there are no hard and fast rules.
+If you’re planning an intimate gathering you might prefer a smaller bridal party, if it’s a bigger bash you might choose to have more attendants, such as junior bridesmaids or honorary bridesmaids.
+But there are no hard and fast rules.

 As the bride you get to decide how many bridesmaids you would like.
 I walked down the aisle with my sister as my Maid of Honor and two besties as bridesmaids.
 My cousin opted for a bride tribe of twelve, while my colleague eloped and had zero attendants.
 Just remember the more bridesmaids you have the more schedules you’ll have to juggle for fittings etc. and if you’re paying for thank-you gifts, transport, and the like you’ll be footing a larger bill.